-- Occupational Health: offer advice on absence management, sickness management and rehabilitation, risk assessments, health surveillance, workplace immunisations and health promotion and wellbeing. - ➤ Human Resources: offer advice on managing performance, disciplinary proceedings, absences (planned/unplanned). - > Increased monitoring to review progress. - Further assessments such as calculations, accuracy/competency logs to improve practice.
+- Occupational Health: offer advice on absence management, sickness management and rehabilitation, risk assessments, health surveillance, workplace immunisations and health promotion and wellbeing. - Human Resources: offer advice on managing performance, disciplinary proceedings, absences (planned/unplanned). - Increased monitoring to review progress. - Further assessments such as calculations, accuracy/competency logs to improve practice.

 All trainees requiring additional support should be allocated a rating Level 1, 2 or 3 to ensure appropriate management.
-Further information on how cases are reported to HEE, and processed, is detailed in Section 3.
+Further information on how cases are reported to NHS England, and processed, is detailed in the next section, Reporting and management.
 Please see Appendix 3 for the management pathway flowchart.